mochatek/frolang/README.md

 ```

 ## Loops
-- FroLang as of now, only has the `for` loop for iteration
+FroLang supports  `for in` and `while` loop for iteration

+### For in Loop
-- You can use the `in` operator to iterate through each element of a sequence
+- Used to iterate through each element of a sequence
 - In case of hash, iterating element is the key
 - For looping _n_ times, you can use `range(start, end)` to create a sequence of length: n